Whenever you learn a new skill that uses your body, the first thing you need to work on is how to position your body.

 Most beginners believe that singing begins and ends with their mouth, throat and vocal cords.
-In fact, the position of every body part impacts singing.
+In fact, the position of every body part impacts your voice.

 Why Proper Singing Posture Is Important

-We’ll get into the correct posture below, but basically, you want to stand up straight so that your spine and joints are not bent.
+We’ll get into the correct body position below, but basically, you want to stand up straight so that your spine and joints are not bent.
 Just give this a try to see what a difference just standing up straight can make:

 - Breathe into your belly (diaphragmatic breathing; see our page on how to sing for more)